MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 **d.
 Text manipulation with sed**

-Explore the result of the following comand:
+Explore the result of the following command:

 ```bash
 sed 's/N/0/g' top_1000_tab.txt
 ```
-Check that the orininal top_1000_tab.txt  file was not altered.
+Check that the original top_1000_tab.txt  file was not altered.

 Making sed work like grep